-Livingston man wanted for murder
+Baton Rouge man wanted for murder

 Latest Weather Blog

-Livingston man wanted for murder
+Baton Rouge man wanted for murder

 LIVINGSTON - Officials have discovered the body of a woman who was shot multiple times.